 Qualifications & Memberships

-I am a Pākehā/Māori (Ngāti Tūwharetoa) researcher and my primary research interests involve youth development and community-based interventions for youth wellbeing.
+I am a Pākehā/Māori (Ngāti Tūwharetoa) researcher and my primary research interests involve youth development and relational approaches to working with youth.
 Inspired by my experience as a youth mentor, my research focuses on how to facilitate high quality helping relationships between adults and young people, including mentoring and youth work.
-My work is guided by an interdisciplinary strengths-based approach, with an emphasis on qualitative and mixed-methods research.
+This has included research about communication in youth-adult relationships, particularly the use of self-disclosure for relationship development.
+My mahi is guided by an interdisciplinary strengths-based approach, with an emphasis on qualitative and mixed-methods research.
 I have also conducted research on community programme evaluation and Māori and Pacific student success in tertiary education.

 - Deane KL., Dutton H. and Bullen P. (2020) Theoretically integrative evaluation practice: A step-by-step overview of an eclectic evaluation design process.
 Evaluation 26(1): 98-118. http://dx.doi.org/10.1177/1356389019850201.